-Tokyo is full of exciting places for families, but few spark curiosity like the National Museum of Emerging Science and Innovation (Miraikan / 日本科学未来館) in Odaiba.
-From meeting ASIMO the robot to gazing at the giant Earth globe display, kids can dive into hands-on exhibits about space, robotics, and the environment.
-Families planning ahead can secure Miraikan tickets online to skip the hassle at the door, making the experience even smoother.
-Visiting Miraikan with kids isn’t just a museum stop, it’s an interactive journey where science feels like play and the future comes alive.
+Tokyo is full of exciting places for families, but few spark curiosity like the National Museum of Emerging Science and Innovation (Miraikan) in Odaiba.
+From interacting with cutting-edge robots and AI to gazing at the giant Geo-Cosmos globe, kids can dive into hands-on exhibits about space, the environment, and the future.

 Why Miraikan is Great for Families with Kids